Dear Students

 Tariffs on this magnitude ruin human lives; they are simply an economic form of terrorism.

-Trump's devious approach to climate change science is to silence it, thus worsening an already human existential problem.
 I urge you, students and alumni, to follow the science on such issues.
 ASLA, CSLA, and IFLA are all committed to climate change-responsive professional practice.
 Want to be involved as a concerned layperson?
-Join Citizen's Climate Lobby.
+Join Citizen's Climate Lobby or support Earth Justice's environmental lawyers.

 Sustainable Development.
 I support the United Nations' Sustainable Development Goals (SDGs), shown here.
 There are lots of sources online supporting sustainable and green business, such as this Springer journal and on ASLA's and CELA's websites.